UMaine-New-Media-105/assignment-3-sophieknox16/README.md

 Link to this Sketch: https://editor.p5js.org/Sophiek/sketches/3o2MH2KkO

 ## Question 2
-For this assignment I copied and pasted the previos code into a new sketch I added an if(mousepressed) statement to make the frog look like it was sticking its tongue out.
+For this assignment I copied and pasted the previous code into a new sketch I added an if(mousepressed) statement to make the frog look like it was sticking its tongue out.
 ```Javascript
   if (mouseIsPressed){